openshift/cluster-monitoring-operator/README.md

 * Prometheus (just `prometheus-k8s` for now)
 * Alertmanager

+**Important:** The Prometheus Operator managed by the Cluster Monitoring Operator will by default only look for `ServiceMonitor` resources in namespaces containing an `openshift.io/cluster-monitoring` label (with any value).

 ## Contributing new component integrations

 The Cluster Monitoring Operator has many builtin `ServiceMonitor` resources which enable discovering the metrics endpoints of a variety of well-known components.